top of page

 In each format, our approach weaves back and forth between the individual and the social – seeing how the story of the collective is linked to the stories of the individuals that have touched it, and how the lives of the individuals have been shaped by those they have met.
 We believe that everyone has the capacity to answer the questions they carry, and our goal is to kindle a love of the questions and the search.

-“The healthy social life is found
+“The healing social life is found

 when in the mirror of each human soul